jtkovacs/jtkovacs.github.io/refs/notes/bi.md

 Business intelligence (BI) systems are a type of [management information system (MIS)](https://jtkovacs.github.io/refs/information-systems.html#types-of-mis) that supports managerial (strategic and operational) decision-making.
 Sharda et al. (2014) offer the “business pressures-responses-support” model of BI, in which:

-- The business environment supplies pressures and opportunities ("globalization, customer demand, government regulations, market conditions, competition, etc."; see [PESTEL analysis\);](./project-management.html#pestel-analysis)
+- The business environment supplies pressures and opportunities (see [PESTEL analysis](./project-management.html#pestel-analysis) and [management notes\);](https://jtkovacs.github.io/refs/management.html)
-- Managers need to respond ("strategy, partners' collaboration, real-time response, agility, increased productivity, new vendors, new business models, etc.");
-    - _different possibilities: "reactive, anticipative, adaptive, and proactive" (Sharda et al., 7)_
+- Managers need to respond (different possibilities, Sharda et al. [2014, p.
+7]: "reactive, anticipative, adaptive, and proactive");
 - BI supports their response/decision with analysis and predictions.